 There are many things to do in Mantova, Italy, especially for history and culture lovers.
 Mantova and the nearby Sabbioneta were declared a UNESCO World Heritage Site in 2008.
 In 2016, Mantova was named the Italian Capital of Culture.
 But the accolades don’t stop there.
 In 2017, it was named the European Capital of Gastronomy, included in the Eastern Lombardy District (together with Bergamo, Brescia and Cremona).
 So whether you’re into art, food or both, this is the place for you.

+If you like visiting places filled with culture and history, Mantova checks all the boxes.
 While few people might know of Mantova today, the city has made its mark in music and plays.
 It is often associated with the famous Roman poet Virgil (Publius Vergilius Maro), born nearby in 70 B.C.
 Today, you can visit a statue dedicated to him in the garden of Piazza Virgiliana.